Picture of Stephen Jay Gould

 During the 19th century when Europeans were exploring their own countries as well as mounting large expeditions to explore foreign lands, natural historians such as Charles Darwin and Alfred Russel Wallace...more

 Richard Feynman was an American physicist who lived between 1918-1988.
-He contributed to many areas of physics, including atomic theory and quantum electrodynamics, which studies electron behavior.
-Following...more
+He was one of the most influential theoretical physicists of the twentieth century, contributing to many areas of physics including...more

-Stephen Jay Gould was an American paleontologist who was born in 1941.
+Stephen Jay Gould was an American paleontologist and evolutionary biologist who was born in 1941.
 He revised Darwin's theory of evolution, introducing his own concept of punctuated equilibrium.
-This states that evolution is not...more
+This states...more

 Evelyn Granville is an American mathematician who was born in 1924.
 She was one of the first black women in the United States to receive a Ph.D. in mathematics.
 She has made many contributions to NASA's...more